Plague doctor: Methods and tasks

-Plague doctors practiced bloodletting and other remedies such as putting frogs or leeches on the buboes to "rebalance the humors."
+Plague doctors practiced bloodletting and other remedies such as placing frogs or leeches on the buboes to "rebalance the humors."
 A plague doctor's principal task, besides treating people suffering from the plague, was to compile public records of plague deaths.
 In certain European cities like Florence and Perugia, plague doctors were requested to do autopsies to help determine the cause of death and how the plague affected the people.
 Plague doctors sometimes took patients' last will and testament during times of plague epidemics, and gave advice to their patients about their conduct before death.
 This advice differed per patient, and after the Middle Ages, the nature of the relationship between doctor and patient was governed by an increasingly complex ethical code.